 Additionally, if the donors aren’t thoughtful and choose to use this program as a dumping ground for their unwanted and useless junk, the charities end up paying shipping fees only to collect more trash that they need to dispose.
 Secondhand shops receive far more donations then they are able to sell, and a good portion of the items we think are being productively donated actually end up in landfills or flooding third world countries and harming their economies.

 So… take this recommendation with caution.
 If you have a few great items that you know a thrift shop would love, go ahead and send them along.
 But please don’t make this your lazy excuse to buy more things or not find the right home for things you no longer need.

 The Good and The Bad

 A lot can be said about Amazon and the role it is playing in harming local commerce and small shops.
 I don’t disagree that it’s an issue.
 That being said, I also love some of what Amazon does.
 Sometimes I know exactly what I want and have no clue where to find it.
-I could spend hours searching my local area and not have a clue if I was on the right track.
-With Amazon, I can use their ridiculously helpful search function to find what I want and also find 5 comparable alternatives that, often times, are a little better.
+I could spend hours searching in my local area and not have a clue if I was on the right track.
+With Amazon, I can use their ridiculously helpful search function to find what I want and also find 5 comparable alternatives that, oftentimes, are a little better.

 Further, one can argue that online shopping is more environmentally friendly, depending on the circumstances.
 Putting everything in cardboard boxes to be shipped to your doorstep might seem inefficient, but the delivery companies spend millions of dollars ensuring their drivers make the most of every mile and every gallon of gas.
 Everyday consumers aren’t nearly so diligent.